Master of Professional Studies in Addictions Counseling

 - Faculty include distinguished educators, clinicians, and public policy advocates.

-- Courses use a "case base" learning approach to enhance practical and applied understanding of counseling theories and techniques.
+- Courses use a "case based" learning approach to enhance practical and applied understanding of counseling theories and techniques.

 - Knowledge and skills related to co-occurring substance use and mental health disorders are integrated throughout the curriculum.